Ometria/magento2-extension/README.md

 If you installed the module manually in to app/code please ensure you remove all of the existing module files before replacing with the new files from the latest release and re-running the Magento `setup:upgrade` command.

 **Important:** Changing a Magento system running in production is **not** a recommended practice.
 Depending on your system software, or other running extensions, running `setup:upgrade` may trigger undesired behaviors.
-As will installing **any** new software on your system, don't forget to take appropriate backup steps, and to test your new module in a development or staging environment before deploying to production.
+As with installing **any** new software on your system, don't forget to take appropriate backup steps, and to test your new module in a development or staging environment before deploying to production.